Moving companies are not created equal. As with every other business, each has its own quirks and kinks that differentiates it from the next one.

 Finding a mover that speaks to you takes time, so it’s not something you want to do a day before your move.

-Ideally, you need to pick your mover at least two months in advance of the move.
+Ideally, you need to pick your mover from all of Dallas, Texas at least two months in advance of the move.
 Not just to avoid the mad dash at the eleventh hour, but hiring a mover at short notice will most likely cost you more.

 Plus, you’re less likely to avoid hiring the wrong guys – and last-minute surprises that only serve to increase your stress levels.